mertezz/didomi-challenge/SOLUTION.md

 Data issues
 - The `experiment` column was empty and therefore excluded.
 - `country_code` and `region` required trimming (eg., `"ES"` with extra quotes) to correctly match `dim_region`.
-- In `fct_event`, event count values were rounded using `round()` to remove floating-point noise and ensure consistent grouping.
+- In `fct_event`, event count values were rounded using `round()` to remove floating-point noise in the raw table and ensure consistent grouping.
 - Some companies were missing headquarters information (7 out of 40).

 Other issues